darrenj/me/manager-readme.md

 I've had the privilege of working on innovative, ground-breaking projects for organisations like THG, BBC, BMW, Coca Cola, Met Police, and Nationwide Building Society.
 I've led teams ranging from small squads to 200+ engineers, and I take pride in the careers I've helped accelerate along the way.

-I'm a hands-on technical leader who still loves diving into the code where appropriate, but I'm equally comfortable helping define the business strategy and really understand the user needs.
+I'm a hands-on technical leader who still loves diving into the code where appropriate, but I'm equally comfortable helping define the business strategy and deeply understanding the actual end user needs.
 I believe the best solutions come from understanding both the technical possibilities and the human problems we're trying to solve.

 ## My Role as I See It